OnurKerimoglu/stocks_analytics/README.md

 # Stocks Analytics

-## Problem Description
+## Motivation and Scope of the Project

 Understanding the performance of stocks, and particularly of [ETF](https://en.wikipedia.org/wiki/Exchange-traded_fund)'s is not straightforward.
-Decision to buy or sell stocks or ETF's requires consideration of many factors, such as various financial metrics (a.k.a. [fundamental analysis](https://en.wikipedia.org/wiki/Fundamental_analysis)), and the past price behavior (a.k.a. [technical analysis](https://en.wikipedia.org/wiki/Technical_analysis)) of companies (or their collection in case of ETF's).
-For the so called day-traders, the technical analysis may outweight any other factor, and an automatized algorithmic trading strategy may work better, however, a longer-term investor may want to conduct more comprehensive analyses, which requires bringing various data sources together.
-Purpose of this project is to help the latter group, by providing a platform that facilitates analyzing ETFs at the first place, for which available tools are even scarcer, but also individual stocks at a later point.
-Following challenges can be outlined:
+Decision to buy or sell stocks or ETFs requires consideration of many factors, such as various financial metrics (a.k.a. [fundamental analysis](https://en.wikipedia.org/wiki/Fundamental_analysis)), and the past price behavior (a.k.a. [technical analysis](https://en.wikipedia.org/wiki/Technical_analysis)) of companies (or their collection in case of ETFs).
+For the day-traders, the technical analysis may outweight any other factor, and an automated algorithmic trading strategy may be more suitable.
+However, a long-term investor often need more comprehensive analyses, requiring the integration of various data sources.
+My goal in this project has been to assist the latter group (which includes myself!), by building a platform that facilitates analyzing stock market assets.
+Key challenges can be outlined as follows:
 - *Data sources with different time scales*: the price data are available essentially at real time, whereas other metrics, such as financial statements are made available quarterly or annually.
-Composition of ETF's can also change over time, more frequently for the actively-managed ETF's and less frequently for index-ETF's.
+ETF compositions can also change over time, more frequently for the actively-managed ETFs and less frequently for index-ETFs.
-- *Monitoring platform*: what an invester needs is often not a one-off analysis, but more of a monitoring platform: typically an invester would like to gain insights at regular intervals.
+- *Monitoring platform*: what an investor needs is often not a one-off analysis, but more of a monitoring platform: typically an investor would like to gain insights at regular intervals.
 Therefore the underlying data, its processing and visualization needs to be refreshed accordingly.
 - *Scalability*: Handling a few dozen or hundred stocks could be managed with classical backend-engineering methods, however, doing this at scale (e.g., potentially thousands of stocks that need to be refreshed frequently) is facilitated by modern data-engineering tools, such as a data warehouse, distributed computing and orchestration solutions.

-Considering these challenges and computational costs of solving them, it is no surprise that there exist a plethora of subscription-based (payed) services that provide platforms to faciliate users with their investment decisions in the stock market.
-With this project, my aim is not to compete with these platforms (which probably requires quite some cloud resources), but mainly to experiment with the modern data-engineering tech-stack as part of a [Data Engineering Zoomcamp by the DataTalksClub](https://datatalks.club/blog/data-engineering-zoomcamp.html) (big shoutout to the DataTalksClub lecturers and community!).
-So far I have given the priority to the more complex problem of ETFs for which the freely available tools are even scarcer.
+Considering these challenges and computational costs of solving them, it is no surprise that there exist a plethora of subscription-based (paid) services have emerged to support investors.
+With this project, I obviously do not aim to compete with these platforms, which would require substantial cloud resources.
+Rather, my goal has been to explore and experiment with the modern data-engineering tech-stack as part of the [Data Engineering Zoomcamp by the DataTalksClub](https://datatalks.club/blog/data-engineering-zoomcamp.html) - big shout-out to the amazing DataTalksClub lecturers and community!

+So far I have prioritized the more complex problem of ETFs for which the freely available tools are even scarcer.
+In the future, I am planning to extend the platform to support individual stock analysis, enhance both fundamental and technical analysis capabilities, introduce forecasting mechanisms, and experiment with LLM-based synthesis features.
+I’d love to hear from potential collaborators!

 ## Solution Architecture
 TODO: draw.io diagram